Lucy Oswald

 Overview

 A PhD position is an opportunity to direct your enthusiasm and creativity into ground-breaking research, with support to develop the skills you need to become a leader in your field.
-In this project, you will push the boundaries of our understanding of extreme neutron star physics, developing your own research ideas and building expertise in AI and large-scale data science.
-You will apply machine-learning and data science techniques to discover anomalies in vast data sets of radio pulsar observations, and use these to understand how neutron stars evolve over their lifetimes.
+In this project, you will push the boundaries of our understanding of extreme neutron star physics, developing your own research ideas and building expertise in large-scale data science.

 Project summary

 Pulsars, spinning neutron stars emitting a beam of radio waves, are some of the most extreme objects in the Universe, yet the physics of how they are powered remains a mystery.
-The best chance of advancing understanding is to find ordinary pulsars behaving in unexpected ways.
 In this project, you will have access to over a million radio pulses from a thousand pulsars observed with MeerKAT, the most sensitive radio telescope in the Southern hemisphere.
-With so many observations to study, we need to take an AI-centred approach to handle the influx of new information.
-You will apply novel visualizations, statistics and unsupervised machine-learning to discover the cases where pulsars behave strangely, and work with an international team of experts to investigate the causes of this behaviour.
-You will then use these discoveries to make connections across the whole population of radio transients, from incredibly fast-spinning millisecond pulsars, to extragalactic Fast Radio Bursts.
+You will work with an international team of experts to investigate the physics driving pulsar radio emission.
+You will then apply pulsar physics to investigate the otherwise invisible structures of the Milky Way, and to make connections across the whole population of radio transients, from incredibly fast-spinning millisecond pulsars, to extragalactic Fast Radio Bursts.

 Scientific context